Steve Weeks

 Stephen K. Weeks (born June 30, 1958) is a Canadian former professional ice hockey goaltender.
 Weeks played 13 seasons in the National Hockey League (NHL) with the New York Rangers, Hartford Whalers, Vancouver Canucks, New York Islanders, Los Angeles Kings, and Ottawa Senators.
 Weeks was drafted by the Rangers in the 1978 NHL Amateur Draft and made his NHL debut with the Rangers in 1981.
 Internationally, he played for the Canadian national team at the 1985 World Championships, winning a silver medal.

 Playing career

 Weeks was born in Scarborough, Ontario.
 As a youth, he played in the 1971 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Toronto.
-The New York Rangers drafted Weeks in the 11th round, 176th overall in the 1978 NHL Entry Draft out of Northern Michigan University.
+Weeks played collegiate hockey for Northern Michigan University.
+While playing for the Northern Michigan Wildcats, Weeks earned the 1978 team's most improved player award and was named the team's most valuable player in 1980.
+In 1980, Weeks won the CCHA Player of the Year Award and was a member of the CCHA All Academic Team.